tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/broadcastTransaction.md

 ### Overview

-The `rawTransaction` method allows you to broadcast a raw transaction or transaction group to the Algorand network.
+The `broadcastTransaction` method allows you to broadcast a raw transaction or transaction group to the Algorand network.

 ### Example Use Cases